Philips NMS 8280, unboxing and testing

 The graphics have a depth of 512 colors and a resolution of up to 512 x 212 pixels.
 The model I have in my collection has two built-in 3.5-inch floppy disk drives.

-At the rear, the computer has more audio/video ports than traditional computers.
-In fact, there are also audio / video inputs for digitizing the image and overlaying the titles.
+Posteriorly, the computer shows up with a number of audio/video doors higher than traditional computers.
+In fact, there are also audio/video entrances for the digitization of the image and for the superimpression of the titles.

 Philips NMS 8280, MSX 2, vintage retro computer, vista posteriore SCART video, controller, audio, printer/printer, hand control/manettes, rec/mag, uhf ch 36 pal, keyboard/clavier, power supply